NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Solves a real-world data science problem or dilemma for an industry partner.
 Provides an opportunity to work in teams on a project from an industrial firm.
 Includes realistic industry evaluations such as teamwork, communication, individual initiative, and final product.

 Provides opportunity to use work experience to add to educational background and academic experience.
-A maximum of 3 credit hours may be counted towards graduation without prior written CNS Department approval.
+A maximum of 3 credit hours may be counted towards graduation without prior written CS Department approval.
 May be graded credit/no credit.

 Develops mastery of programming to cloud databases.
 Emphasizes real-world scenarios involving architecture, build, development, testing, and deployment on commercially available cloud databases.
 Covers concurrent programming, distributed programming, microservices, migration, and hybrid clouds.
 Lab access fee of $45 for computers applies.